bkeating/nakedNV/README.md

 It's probably fair to say that if nvAux was Google Chrome, nakedNV would be it's Chromium.

+## Demo

+Want to poke at it first, like a user would?
+You can demo the 'latest' build [here](https://bpk-endless.s3.us-east-1.amazonaws.com/nakedNV.html).
+Don't keep any precious notes within this instance (read: don't consider it production-stable).

 ## Features

 Features carried over from nvALT: